 This garden on the Chesapeake Bay is resplendent in the spring as the flowers begin to emerge in dappled shade.

-8. Which kind of ‘lines’ make you feel most comfortable and fit with your vision of what a good landscape should be?
+8. What kind of ‘lines’ make you feel most comfortable?

 Do you like straight-edged beds with orderly plantings (what some refer to as ‘landscaper’s edge’) or do you prefer curvy beds with irregular plantings for a more casual look?